Gabriel Moreno Player Props: Diamondbacks vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.76 team ERA ranks 25th among all MLB pitching staffs.
+- The Red Sox have a 4.69 team ERA that ranks 24th across all MLB pitching staffs.

-- Red Sox pitchers combine to allow 72 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- Red Sox pitchers combine to surrender 73 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- Whitlock (1-2) takes the mound for the Red Sox in his fourth start of the season.
-He has a 6.19 ERA in 16 2/3 innings pitched, with 11 strikeouts.
+- Houck makes the start for the Red Sox, his 10th of the season.
+He is 3-3 with a 4.99 ERA and 46 strikeouts through 48 2/3 innings pitched.

-- His last appearance was on Saturday, April 22 against the Milwaukee Brewers, when the righty tossed four innings, surrendering five earned runs while allowing eight hits.
+- The righty last pitched on Tuesday against the Los Angeles Angels, when he threw six innings, allowing one earned run while giving up three hits.

-- In three games this season, the 26-year-old has an ERA of 6.19, with 6.2 strikeouts per nine innings.
-Opponents are hitting .311 against him.
+- In nine games this season, the 26-year-old has an ERA of 4.99, with 8.5 strikeouts per nine innings.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.